 The correct way to share a single image, including it’s title and any descriptive text, is to share an HTML webpage that contains that image.
 This can be a simple template with no content besides the image on a black background, or the image with accompanying descriptive text, paragraph, header, sidebar, etc., but the image must be within the context of an HTML “container”.

 There are a variety of ways to do this:

 - When viewing an image in the WordPress Media Library, use the “View Attachment Page” button.
-Since this is a webpage, and not simply a standalone image, NGFB Open Graph+ will add meta tags to describe its content for social websites.
-When you share this attachment page URL, the correct title, description, thumbnail, price (for ecommerce products), etc. will be available to the social websites.
+Since this is a webpage, and not simply a standalone image, NGFB will add meta tags to describe its content for social websites.
+When you share this attachment page URL, the correct title, description, thumbnail, price (for e-commerce products), etc. will be available to the social website’s crawler.

-- If your image is in NextGEN Gallery, you must use the ImageBrowser option to view images individually within an HTML webpage, which you can then share on social websites.
+- If your image is in a NextGEN Gallery, you must use the ImageBrowser option to view images individually within an HTML webpage.
 If you use a “lightbox” effect to view images, there is no URL available to recreate that lightbox view.
-The URL points to the original webpage, not the overlayed image.
+The URL points to the original (underlying) webpage, not the overlayed image.